Freight Broker Factoring: An Essential Guide

 Once the shipper pays its invoice, the factoring company sends you the remaining invoice value minus a small factoring fee.

 There are no restrictions on how you can spend your factoring cash.
-Some of the most common ways brokers use their advances are covered below.
+Some of the most common ways brokers use their advances are covered below, including investing in essential business cash flow management strategies to support expansion.

 Carrier Payments